This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Drink liquids to flush the contrast from your body.
 Also drink liquids to prevent blood clots.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Restart your blood thinners as directed.
-Your healthcare provider may tell you to start taking blood thinners after your procedure or he may have you wait a few days.
+Your healthcare provider may tell you to start taking blood thinners after your procedure or he or she may have you wait a few days.

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 The following are general healthy guidelines.
 If your chest pain is caused by a heart problem, your healthcare provider will give you specific guidelines to follow.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung and heart damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - Eat a variety of healthy, low-fat, low-salt foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask for more information about a heart healthy diet.

 - Drink plenty of water every day.
 Your body is made of mostly water.
 Water helps your body to control your temperature and blood pressure.
 Ask your healthcare provider how much water you should drink every day.

 - Ask about activity.
 Your healthcare provider will tell you which activities to limit or avoid.
 Ask when you can drive, return to work, and have sex.
 Ask about the best exercise plan for you.